JoshuaDuyPham/GSM-Programming-Test/README.md

 # GSM-Programming-Test
 This is Joshua Pham's solutions for the GSM Programming Test.
+For the mechanism to encode arbitrary standard ASCII text strings as DNA, I created an array with a length of 256 that holds every possible combination of 4 of the 4 different bases(A,T,C,G).
+Each of the 256 ASCII characters corrispoinds to an element in the array.
+I made the program using windows forms.
+There is a main menu that has 3 options: ASCII to DNA, DNA to ASCII, and finding the longest common subsequence.
+The ASCII to DNA allows to to choose the output to be encoded as either DNA or RNA.
+The DNA to ASCII allows the user to choose whether the ASCII output is the primary strand or the complementary strand.